inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave3.md

 #### Retrospection
 Project board has become a better tool in our group.\
-At the same time we agree that project board has a big potential that\
+At the same time we agree that the project board is hard to use to its\
-we
+fullest potential.

+#### Improvement in retrospection
+Project board shall be used efficiently.

+#### Task priorities
+TODO

 #### Communication
 The communication in the group works really well, we use slack and github project board\